angkb/sls-22-feb/README.md

 # Using main.yml for CICD using Github action
--Ensure setting secret and access in GitHub Action in target repo -Once GitPush it will auto deploy main.yml and provision in AWS resources
+-Ensure setting secret and access in GitHub Action in target repo -Once Git Push it will auto deploy main.yml and provision in AWS resources